WDM ASIO Link Driver v1.4 V1.0 is now FREE!!!

 This driver allows you to host your real ASIO driver and add windows audio with no additional latency.
+It allows you to use your ASIO driver from more than one application with the inbuilt multi-client support, and you can even send ASIO audio over the network.
 It was designed initally for me to be able to listen to and record music from WDM (windows) audio into my ASIO host program (DAW) so I could play along with my favourite mp3s!

-- Route and mix WDM (windows) audio into ASIO inputs to be accessible in the host program
+- Route and mix WDM (windows) audio into ASIO inputs for the host program

 - Route and mix WDM audio into ASIO drivers outputs